Superskyyy/sw-community/README.md

 Note the affliation analysis is based on a email domains, which wrongly identifies `qq.com and vip.qq.com` as Tencent employees.

-So remove this from organizations.json in `default-grimoirelab-settings`
+So the prodided version removes this chunk from organizations.json in `default-grimoirelab-settings`.
 ```
         "Tencent": [
             {